Assorted symbols in Chinese art and history

 Fire: brightness, elegance

-kūn Earth: submission
+kūn Earth: yielding, fruitfulness

 Endless knot pán cháng